goblimey/ntripcaster/README.md

     CONTAINER ID  IMAGE        COMMAND                CREATED        STATUS       PORTS     NAMES a5666adfd5d5  68b1841290ef "/bin/sh -c /usr/loc…" 2 minutes ago  Up 2 minutes 2101/tcp  happy_bassi

 So docker is running one image, the caster.
 Its container ID is a5666adfd5d5.
 Stop that container like so:

     sudo docker stop a5666adfd5d5

+That stops the container.
+Any files in it are destroyed,
+The advantage of that is that you don't have to do any tidying yourself.
+The disadvantage is that if something goes wrong and the caster crashes, the container dies and all evidence vanishes with it.

+You can set up the docker image so that things like the server log file survive.
+Read the docker manual to find out how.

-To avoid confusion:  start the server using docker run and specify the image ID;
+To avoid confusion:  to start the server use docker run and specify the image ID.
-stop it using docker stop and specify the container ID.
+Once it's running, refer to it using its container ID, not its image ID.
+The container lasts as long as you are running the image.
+The image lasts until you delete it.

 Whenever you change anything in the project, you need to run the docker build again.
 That will produce a new image with a different ID.